Jcode-Official/Jcode-Beta-Website/README.md

 ## The Jcode Official Beta Website
 This repo contains all the code for the official beta website hosted on jcode-official.neocities.org .
 This does not contain the Jcode program.
+You can find the Jcode program in our main repo